seandenigris/XML-Parser/repository/XML-Parser.package/XMLIntegerReader.class/README.md

-This class reads hex or decimal integers from a minimal stream supporting next, peek, and atEnd.
+This class reads positive hex or decimal integers up to the maximum a SmallInteger can hold from minimal streams supporting next, peek, and atEnd.
+It returns nil instead of raising errors for invalid integers.